kubernetes/enhancements/keps/sig-node/4563-eviction-request-api/README.md

 type Requester struct {
     // name allows you to identify the entity, that requested the eviction of the target.
     //
-    // It must be a valid domain-prefixed path (such as "acme.io/foo").
+    // It must be a valid domain-prefixed key (such as "acme.io/foo").
-    // Domain names *.k8s.io and *.kubernetes.io are reserved.
     // This field must be unique for each requester.
     // This field is required.
     // +required
     // +k8s:required
+    // +k8s:format=k8s-prefixed-label-key
     Name string `json:"name" protobuf:"bytes,1,opt,name=name"`

     // intent specifies the action that should be taken for the specified target.